satori-com/mzbench/doc/cloud_plugins.md

 The module allocates nodes in an Amazon EC2 cloud.

 The AWS node images must have Erlang R17+, gcc, gcc-c++, git, and sudo installed.
 Sudo must be available for non-tty execution; put `Defaults !requiretty` in `/etc/sudoers`.
-The SSH and TCP ports 4801 and 4802 must be open; MZBench uses them internally to send logs and metrics data from nodes to the server.
+The SSH and TCP ports 4801-4803 must be open; MZBench uses them internally to send logs and metrics data from nodes to the server.

 There's a set of ready-to-use Amazon Linux images with all necessary dependencies for all availability zones: